Malaysia Cup: Origins

-In January 1921, the British Royal Navy battleship HMS Malaya called at Port Swettenham (now Port Klang), Singapore, Malacca, Penang and Port Dickson.
-During its stay, the crew competed in friendly matches in football, rugby, hockey, sailing, and golf against local clubs.
+In January 1921, the British Royal Navy battleship HMS Malaya visited Port Swettenham (now Port Klang), Singapore, Malacca, Penang and Port Dickson.
+During its stay, the crew competed in friendly matches in football, rugby, field hockey, sailing, and golf against local clubs.

-Three months later, the Chief Secretary of the Federated Malay States government received a letter from Captain H. T. Buller of HMS Malaya, which offered two cups to be competed for in football and rugby as tokens of their gratitude for the reception they received in Malaya.
+Three months later, the Chief Secretary of the Federated Malay States government received a letter from Captain H. T. Buller of HMS Malaya, who, in gratitude for the reception they received in Malaya, offered two cup tournaments in football and rugby.
 The offer was accepted and various club representatives met to organise the tournament.

 First tournament

 A Malaya Cup committee was set up and it was decided to run the football competition in northern and southern sections.
 The first tournament were entrusted to be run by the Selangor Club.
 The first ever Malaya Cup match was played on 20 August 1921, with Selangor defeating Penang 5–1 in front of an estimated crowd of 5,000 in Kuala Lumpur.
 The inaugural tournament were played by six teams and won by Singapore where each Singapore players received a gold badge for their victory.